-Painting on AlumaComp Aluminum Panels by Eric Armusik
+Painting on AlumaComp Panels by Professional Artist Eric Armusik

 For over 15 years I’ve painted on wood panels that I prepared by myself.
 I’ve made the cuts, built the cradles and frames by hand.
 Everything I’ve done over the years has been done with the utmost care so I get the perfect smooth surface to paint on.
 I abandoned working on canvas years ago in favor of panel painting and the type of work I create on these smooth panels is a testament to what is possible when you have a polished surface to paint on.
 I love painting on wood however, some of the issues I’ve encountered have been troublesome and aggravating.
 At times, some of the larger pieces have warped due to the inconsistency of the product.
 My work requires the highest standards and after 15 years of painting on wood I’m ready to abandon it forever after painting on AlumaComp.

 Since I’ve posted my finished painting I’ve been getting tons of emails from people asking, “What is AlumaComp?”

 Peel off the protective layer and gesso.
 It’s as easy as that!

 AlumaComp is 5/32” thick panel (.4mm) – essentially two aluminum surfaces (one brushed and one smooth) with a sandwiched 1/8 in polyethylene core.
 They are lightweight yet very rigid surfaces.
 Unlike wood, it is an incredibly smooth surface to start with.
 Jerry’s Artarama thought ahead when creating this product.
 The smooth side is suited for mounting photos or canvas or for painting.